8 Examples of Constructive Feedback With Sample Scenarios

-Having said the same, I hope that you would respect my words and help me promote positive behavior in our organisation.”
+Having said the same, I hope that you would respect my words and help me promote positive behavior in our organization."

-An employee has been struggling from the past few days with the assigned task
+An employee has been struggling for the past few days with the assigned task

-An example constructive feedback for your employee here-
+An example of constructive feedback for your employee here-

-“These days I noticed that you’re staying late in the office.
-Would you like to tell what is it that you’re working on?
+"These days, I noticed that you're staying late in the office.
+Would you like to tell me what it is that you're working on?

-Being your manager, I really like to see you all working hard to meet your goals.
-But I equally put emphasis on ensuring that you guys enjoy a sound work-life balance.
-That’s the reason I called upon you to share a few goal-setting tricks which I believe would help you out.”
+Being your manager, I like to see you all working hard to meet your goals.
+But I equally emphasize ensuring that you guys enjoy a sound work-life balance.
+That's the reason I called upon you to share a few goal-setting tricks which I believe would help you out."

 As a manager, you are required to give feedback on your employee’s performance.

 Positive employee feedback here would be-

-“I’m glad that we finally caught up and as you already know I wanted to talk to you regarding your performance.
+"I'm glad that we finally caught up, and as you already know, I wanted to talk to you regarding your performance.
 During our conversation, I might point out both the positive and negative traits regarding your performance.
-Here, I want you to embrace your positive traits and learn from the negative feedback and then work on improving the concerned issues.
+Here, I want you to embrace your positive qualities and learn from the negative feedback and improve the concerned issues.

 Speaking about your performance (Give your honest reviews on it).

-The penultimate reason for which I’m delivering this constructive feedback is so that my employees feel confident about themselves.
-And going with the same I want to further strengthen the employee engagement efforts within our organisation.”
+The penultimate reason I'm delivering this constructive feedback is that my employees feel confident about themselves.
+And going with the same I want to further strengthen the employee engagement efforts within our organization.”

 These were some of the scenarios with their respective examples of constructive feedback.
 Giving feedback from time to time is a quintessential part of a manager's job role, which one must never ignore.

 Further, if you have some more ideas or suggestions regarding examples of constructive feedback, then we would love to hear them from you through your comments below.